I'm a Celebrity...Get Me Out of Here!: Filming location

 In August 2020, it was confirmed that due to the COVID-19 pandemic and related travel restrictions, the 20th UK series would be filmed in Gwrych Castle in Abergele, North Wales.
+The neighbouring Manorafon Farm Park was used as an additional location.
+Various aspects of the show were reimagined and themed around the Welsh castle setting.
+Filming the show in the UK required production schedules to be altered due to the change in timezones; instead of primarily filming the trials during daytime hours, they instead had to film these in the late evening, after the live show is aired, so that the recorded footage could be cut down and edited together in time to be broadcast as part of the next evening's episode.
 Due to the COVID-19 pandemic, the 15th season of the German version was originally planned for 2021 to take place for the first time in the history of the show not in Australia, but in North Wales, at Gwrych Castle.
 However, on 22 October 2020, it was announced that production in Wales had been cancelled and that broadcaster RTL was working on a new concept.
 On 2 August 2021, it was announced that, due to Australia's border remaining closed amid COVID-19 restrictions in the country, filming for the British version would again be taking place at Gwrych Castle in Abergele, Wales.
 As part of the agreement with Gwrych Castle Preservation Trust, ITV announced it would continue to help support the ongoing restoration project of the site.
+In October 2025, the Trust revealed that a number of props and costumes used in the two series filmed in North Wales were being sold off to raise additional funds.